SMS PTA/Special Education PTA

 Elementary years are some of the best school years for children and parents.
 These years provide a chance for parents to be present in their child’s school day often for events such as birthday parties, special celebrations, dress up days, field days, movie nights, parades, and so much more.
 These opportunities would not have been possible if it wasn’t for the many volunteers and the support of PTA members.

-In the Shaker Junior High PTA, we don’t ask you to volunteer time for activities, unless you’d like to.
+In the Shaker Middle School PTA, we don’t ask you to volunteer time for activities, unless you’d like to.
 Our greatest desire is for you to attend our meetings to learn about your child’s school experience, to ask questions, express concerns, and give us your ideas.
 You will have a chance to get to know other parents, school administration, and teachers.
-We strive to provide information to let you know what the school experience is like at SJHS.
+We strive to provide information to let you know what the school experience is like at SMS.
 Our goal is to provide a strong connection between home life and school so we hope you will consider joining the PTA.

 Special Education Parent-Teacher Association